Hardik94/syslog-db-k8s/README.md

 > `SOURCE_PATH` - logs file path

-Change the mountPath based on
+Change the mountPath based on Log location of your main application

 ```
 containers: